AhmedHumk/springWorkspace/README.md

 echo $OPENAI_API_KEY
 ```

-### Databse Refrence
+# Databse Refrence
 ## using Docker
-# locate your docker-compose.yml in your terminal then call the following command
+### locate your docker-compose.yml in your terminal then call the following command
 ```
 docker compose up -d
 ```
-# shows you a live list of running containers on your system.
+### this command will shows you a live list of running containers on your system.
 ```
 docker ps
 ```
-# you can enter the database admin by following the ports listed in the terminal and use the user name and password
+### you can enter the database admin by following the ports listed in the terminal and use the user name and password
-## that been set in your .env file
+### that been set in your .env file
 ```
 http://localhost:<and enter your admin port>
 ```

-# you can use the following commands to apply any changes to the yml file or .env file
+### you can use the following commands to apply any changes to the yml file or .env file
 ```
 docker-compose down
 docker-compose up -d